 Maintain a sustainable pace indefinitely

-Agile is not about working faster — it is about working at a consistent, sustainable rate that a team can maintain long-term without burning out.
+Agile is not about working faster.
+It is about working at a pace the team can sustain long term without burning out.
+Exhausted teams make mistakes and quit.

 9